 In the kitchen: Arugula will freshen up salads and make a great pesto or soup.

 May and early June are the best time to harvest asparagus.
 White or green they come from the same plant, but white asparagus grow underground.
 Once the tips break the surface, they are harvested to avoid sunlight turning them green.

 In the kitchen: You always need to peel white asparagus, even when thin, and break or cut the hard ends.
-Asparagus à la Flamande is a very popular dish but you can of course also have them in salads.
+Asparagus à la Flamande is a very popular dish but you can of course also have them in soups and salads.